Publishing Design: Full Compilation

 Week 4

-A grid should be used to achieve alignment, balance, focus, and consistency.
+A grid should be used to maintain alignment, balance, focus, and consistency.

 Week 3

-The explanation for the final publishing task should begin from Task 2, which is the drafting of the storybook itself.
-Make sure to complete all exercises.
+Explanation brief for the final publishing task started from Task 2, the drafting of the storybook itself.
+Finish the exercises.

 Week 2

-Due to our class are faster paced, there are a lot of time to design the book.
-Do not rush, create the best outcome as possible.
+Since our class is faster paced, there is a lot of time to design the book.
+Do not rush; create the best outcome possible.
 Watch the pre-recorded lecture of Mr. Vinod.
-Finish the exercises and document it on your blog.
+Finish the exercises and document them on your blog.

-In publishing a book, you need to choose a book size, the number of page determine the thickness of the spine.
-Consider inside front cover (IFC), inside back cover (IBC), front cover (FC), back cover (BC).
+In publishing a book, choose a book size carefully.
+The number of pages determines the thickness of the spine.
+Consider the inside front cover (IFC), inside back cover (IBC), front cover (FC), and back cover (BC).

 Week 1